alexyingchen/accessguide/designers.md

 -

-### D17.
+### D16.
 Provide the option to turn off interruptions
 > This article is great.
 Wait, what's that?
 Damn, where was I?

-Provide the option to turn off or postpone interruptions, such as an on/off switch in the user settings, except in the case of an emergency.
+Provide the option to turn off or postpone interruptions (such as an on/off switch in the user settings) except in the case of an emergency.
 To be very accessible, don't create interruptions at all.

 **Disabilities**: intellectual, visual
 **WCAG number + conformance**: 2.2.4 AAA